wadhah01/intranet/README.md

 # intranet
-frontend done using react(ts) for intranet platefrom managing teams,supervisors and employees
+frontend built using react(ts) for intranet platefrom managing teams,supervisors and employees